 Partners separated by war, discrimination or any other legal barriers can reunite via Conjugal partner Visa.
 This visa allows eligible (same and opposite-sex) partners to stay with his/her Canadian partner.
 As per this program, Canadian citizens or permanent Canadian residents can apply to sponsor their conjugal partners and dependent children.
 Upon approval, the applicant can enjoy permanent residence and is entitled to live, study and work in Canada.

 A Parental and Grandparental visa program allows parents and grand-parents to be sponsored by their Canadian children and grandchildren to live in Canada.
 The sponsors should be Canadian citizens or permanent Canadian residents.
-This program was suspended as of November 5th, 2011.
-However, the Parent & Grandparent Super Visa has been made available as of January 2014.
+CIC will open the registration under this program in starting of every year, but only those whose number is randomly selected can apply under the program.
 The Canadian sponsor should be prepared to live in Canada with the applicant and support them monetarily without having any access to public funds.
 On approval, the applicant will be permitted to live study and work in Canada, in addition to permanent residency.

 Fostering the family reunification policy, Canada offers Remaining Relative visa to reunite families.
 Canadians who do not have any immediate family relatives in Canada or abroad, can sponsor an extended relative from abroad.
 Through this program, Canadian citizen and permanent Canadian resident is allowed to sponsor one relative regardless of age or relationship under the family category.
 Upon approval, the remaining relative will be entitled for permanent residency, work and study in Canada.